Tania Li: Awards and honors

 In 2015 she was named a fellow of the Royal Society of Canada.
-In 2019 she was named a fellow of the Royal Anthropological Institute.

 Li's book Land's End won the Senior Book Prize from the American Ethnological Association in 2016, and the George McT.
-Kahin Prize prize from the Association for Asian Studies in 2017.
+Kahin Prize from the Association for Asian Studies in 2017.
+In 2018 she was the winner of the SSHRC Impact Award (Insight category).
+In 2019 she was named a fellow of the Royal Anthropological Institute, and in 2022 she received the Ester Boserup Prize for Research on Development (Denmark).
+In 2024, Tania Li was awarded the Killam Prize for Social Sciences, and was made an Officer of the Order of Canada.